Probiotics

 Probiotics produce compounds in the gut that lower intestinal pH, which creates a non-favorable environment for harmful invasive bacteria to survive.
 Some probiotics also produce enzymes and B vitamins, which support a healthy digestive system.
 Prebiotics are non-digestible fibers that promote survival and stimulate the growth and activity of probiotics which can improve the host’s health.

-Probiotics, meaning "life," refers to good bacteria such as Lactobacillus acidophilus, which is the beneficial bacteria present in our acidophilus capsules.
-In order to obtain optimal intestinal health it is important to maintain the proper balance of good versus bad bacteria.
-It may be hard to obtain an adequate amount of good bacteria via the diet, since many foods, including yogurt, often lose most or all of their lactobacillus cells by the time the product is shelved, purchased, and then finally consumed.
-Our freeze-dried acidophilus capsules contain a minimum of 100 million viable lactobacillus acidophilus cells per capsule at time of manufacture.
+Probiotics, meaning "life," refers to good bacteria - such as Lactobacillus acidophilus - which is the beneficial bacteria present in our product.
+In order to obtain optimal intestinal health, it is important to support the digestive system with healthy lifestyle choices, including supplementing with beneficial bacteria.
+It may be hard to obtain an adequate amount of good bacteria via the diet, since many foods, including yogurt, often lose most or all of their Lactobacillus cells by the time the product is shelved, purchased, and then finally consumed.
+Our freeze-dried acidophilus capsules contain a minimum of 100 million viable Lactobacillus acidophilus cells per capsule at time of manufacture.

 Probiotics (meaning "life") refers to friendly or good bacteria, such as acidophilus and bifidobacterium which are live microbial supplements that improve flora in the intestinal tract.
 Probiotics can be found naturally occurring in cultured dairy products, such as yogurt.
 Unfortunately, by the time yogurt is shelved, purchased and consumed little or no live bacteria is actually present -- which is why probiotic supplements are a great addition to the daily diet.
 Many consumers find probiotic supplements inconvenient due to short expiration dates and required refrigeration.
-Our Dual Action Acidophilus & Bifidus®, A supplement that has a two year Best By date and a unique technology that protects the probiotics...Full Details
+Our Dual Action Acidophilus & Bifidus® capsules have a unique matrix that forms a gel at the surface, protecting...Full Details